間眅埶AV

 Vanilla leaf, English

 This is growing underneath the maple, and around the hazelnut, along with bleeding hearts.
-The dried leaves smell like vanilla, but please don't pick them yet - we are still trying to establish colonies of this spreading ground cover.
+The dried leaves smell like vanilla and have been used in tea and to scent houses, but please don't pick them yet - we are still trying to establish colonies of this spreading ground cover.

 Image: Walter Siegmund, CC BY-SA 3.0, via Wikimedia Commons